 Applications are invited for a Research Assistant / Research Associate - Bioinformatician position funded by Bloodwise UK, starting as soon as possible.

 The successful candidate will develop and implement bioinformatic tools to analyze next generation sequencing (exome, targeted resequencing, CHIP-Seq) and gene expression profiling data from lymphoma in the research laboratory of Professor Ming-Qing Du based on the Cambridge Biomedical Campus within Addenbrooke's Hospital.

 Applicants should have a MSc in a relevant subject or PhD, or expect to obtain a PhD shortly, an excellent knowledge of a programming or scripting language, and significant experience in bioinformatic analyses, ideally in next generation sequencing data analyses.
 The post-holder will work closely with other bioinformaticians in the Biomedical Research Centre, should be highly motivated, and have the ability to plan and conduct high quality bioinformatic analyses within a multidisciplinary team.

-Where the successful applicant does not yet have a PhD, he/she will normally be under appointed as a Research Assistant (salary of £28,936) in a Research Associate post (salary of £31,604) on the understanding that he/she will be appointed as a Research Associate upon successful completion of his/her PhD).
-The higher Research Associate salary should be backdated to the submission date of their thesis.
+Where the successful applicant does not yet have a PhD, he/she will normally be appointed as a Research Assistant, salary range of £25,728 to £29,799 on the understanding that he/she will be appointed as a Research Associate, salary range £31,604 to £38,833, upon successful completion of his/her PhD.

 Further information about the research group can be found at the group's website (http://www.path.cam.ac.uk/pages/du/).